Trading Attention, Not Charts

 How this changes your behavior

-Trading attention first leads to different decisions:
+Trading attention first leads to:

-fewer trades
+Fewer trades

-earlier entries
+Earlier entries

-quicker exits when attention fades
+Quicker exits when attention fades

-less emotional attachment
+Less emotional attachment

-This thinking explains why professional traders often look calm while others panic.
+This explains why professional traders often look calm while others panic.
+They're reacting to shifts in attention, not candles.

-If the chart is bullish, the trade is safe.
+Many traders believe: if the chart is bullish, the trade is safe.

-A bullish chart with fading attention is dangerous.
+Professionals understand: a bullish chart with fading attention is dangerous.

-Final reframe
+The reframe

+Charts show structure.
+Attention shows opportunity.
 Professionals trade where the two briefly align.

 When attention and structure align early, risk is lowest.
 When they align late, risk is highest.